core-wg/oscore/draft-ietf-core-object-security.md

 ### Class I Options {#class-i}

 Except for the special options described in the subsections, for options in Class I (see {{protected-coap-options}}) the option value SHALL only be integrity protected between the endpoints.
+Options in Class I have outer values.
+Unless otherwise specified, the sending endpoint SHALL encode the Class I options in the protected CoAP message as described in {{options-in-protected}}.

 Class I options are included in the external_aad ({{AAD}}).

 #### Observe {#observe}